 There’s an inconvenient truth about most convenience foods.
-It’s that convenient often means the cost is elsewhere or down the line as Prince Charles, staunch slow food and ethical food advocate, said in this wonderful piece earlier this week.
+It’s that convenient often means the cost is elsewhere.
 Sometimes the convenience is packaged as time, and sometimes as money.

 Take a look at this convenience item I found in the supermarket as the perfect example to illustrate this point – this one packaged as a time saver.
 I’m excluding brand as this is not about defaming, so much as raising consciousness.
 If we use harsher criteria overall, it won’t matter about knowing what brands to buy or not buy.
 With a quick scan of the eye, we’ll know in a blink whether the convenience is worth it or not, and many more people will make more leaps over to produce, from packet land.

 It’s 125g of chicken breast, sliced and ready to go for a salad topper, sandwich or stir fry.
 I laughed with the ‘handy resealable pouch’ claim.
 It’s supposedly 2.5 serves – I suppose that’s to get you needing to snack all afternoon on more convenience foods to spend more money, because 50g of chicken sure ain’t much chicken.

 Let’s look at how it costs us financially